JetBrains/Qodana/topics/inspectopedia.md

 [//]: # (title: Inspectopedia)

 You may wonder what a specific inspection reports about, and why it can be a problem in your codebase.
-To learn more about inspections employed by %product%, you can use the [Inspectopedia](https://www.jetbrains.com/help/inspectopedia/) website.
+To learn more about inspections employed by %instance%, you can use the [Inspectopedia](https://www.jetbrains.com/help/inspectopedia/) website.

 Using the table of contents, you can explore the sections containing description of inspections related to various technologies.